PranabKumarSahoo/note-app/README.md

 ## Overview

 Welcome to **React Note App**!
 This is a simple note-taking application built with React, Bootstrap, and other modern web development concepts.
-It allows users to create, edit, and delete notes efficiently.
+It allows users to create, read, edit, and delete notes efficiently.
+Basically it's a CRUD Application.

 ## Features

-- Create, edit, and delete notes
+- Create, Read, Edit, and Delete Notes.
-- Responsive design with Bootstrap for a seamless user experience
+- Responsive design with Bootstrap for a seamless user experience.
-- Leveraging React hooks for state management
+- Leveraging React hooks for state management.
-- Efficient use of props for component communication
+- Efficient use of props for component communication.
 - Uses local storage to persist data between sessions.

 ## Demo